Dr. Simona Raluca Gradinaru

 Thesis: Urban sprawl in Romania: spatial characteristics and implications for landscape planning; Supervisor: Prof. Dr. Ileana Patru-Stupariu

-2010 - 2012 - Master studies in Environmental Science at University of Bucharest, Faculty of
+2010 - 2012 - Master studies in Environmental Sciences at University of Bucharest, Faculty of

 2007 - 2010 - Bachelor in Geography at University of Bucharest, Faculty of Geography, Romania